Estimating Gaussian mixtures using sparse polynomial moment systems: Introduction

 \end{example}

-\Cref{problem:densityestimationforGMM} is well-defined because Gaussian mixtures are identifiable \cite{teicher1963identifiability}.
-Specifically, one can recover the mean, variance and weight of each component if given the full mixture density.

-One idea to solve \Cref{problem:densityestimationforGMM} is to use \demph{maximum likelihood estimation}.
-Maximum likelihood estimation aims to maximize the likelihood function by solving the following optimization problem:
+One idea to solve \Cref{problem:densityestimationforGMM} is to use \emph{maximum likelihood estimation}.
+Maximum likelihood estimation aims to maximize the likelihood function by solving the following optimization~problem:

 Unless $k=1$, \eqref{mle} is a nonconvex optimization problem and obtaining a global optimum is difficult or impossible.
+In addition, the maximum likelihood estimator is not always consistent for Gaussian mixture models \cite[Section 3.2]{chen2017consistency}.
 In general \eqref{mle} is unbounded, so no global maximum exists.
 Iterative algorithms such as expectation maximization (EM) try to find the largest local maximum \cite{dempster1977maximum}.
 On top of being sensitive to the starting point, another downside of the EM algorithm is that it needs to access all data in each iteration, which is prohibitive for applications with large data sets.
-Even worse, there is no bound on the number of critical points of the likelihood function and in general these estimates are transcendental \cite{amendola2015maximum}.
+Further, there is no known bound on the number of critical points of the likelihood function, and it has been shown that no such bound can exist that is independent of the sample size \cite{amendola2015maximum}.